 Audit students desiring to attend a course without taking examinations or receiving credit for the course may register under the audit classification.
+Audit students must complete the full admissions process.
 Students auditing courses pay the same tuition and fees as those taking courses for credit.
 The audited courses are marked "audit" at the time of registration.
 Students who have registered to audit courses may not change to college credit after the last day of add/drop.
 Audits are limited to two courses per academic year.
 Audited courses cannot be used in determining semester course load for financial aid purposes or veteran's benefits.
 Audited courses do not affect a student's cumulative grade point average and are ineligible for Federal financial aid.